-Centralised authorisation becomes somewhat trickier in PostgreSQL and is currently limited to synchronising database roles within each PostgreSQL cluster with the LDAP compliant directory.
+Centralized authorization becomes somewhat trickier in PostgreSQL and is currently limited to synchronizing database roles within each PostgreSQL cluster with the LDAP compliant directory.

-Once authentication has been covered, a number of blogs will examine synchronisation and the different approaches for managing privileges from the central directory including mapping directory groups to PostgreSQL no login roles:
+Once authentication has been covered, a number of blogs will examine synchronization and the different approaches for managing privileges from the central directory including mapping directory groups to PostgreSQL no login roles:

-Part 1 (this one) – Centralising Authentication and Authorisation in PostgreSQL
+Part 1 (this one) – Centralizing Authentication and Authorization in PostgreSQL

 Part 2 – LDAP and PAM authentication

 Part 3 – Single sign-on authentication

 Part 4 – Synchronizing with LDAP: considerations and custom scripts